-105. High associative values relating to:
+104. High associative values relating to:

-- The mana whenua associations of the area. - b.
+- a.
+The mana whenua associations of the area. - b.
 The historic features and associations of the area. - c.
-The very strong shared and recognised values associated with the area. - d.
+The very strong shared and recognised values associated with the area deriving in part from the proximity of parts of the PA to urban areas). - d.
 The significant recreational attributes of Cemetery Hill (Bob's Peak), Ben Lomond and Te Tapanui (Queenstown Hill) and trout fishing in Lake Johnson.

-106. High perceptual values relating to:
+105. High perceptual values relating to:

 - a.
 The high legibility and expressiveness values of the area deriving from the visibility and abundance of physical attributes that enable a clear understanding of the landscape's formative processes. - b.
 The high aesthetic and memorability values of the area due to its distinctive and appealing composition of natural landscape elements.
 The visibility of the area from Queenstown, Arthurs Point, Sunshine Bay, Fernhill, Te Nuku-o-Hakitekura (Kelvin Heights), the scenic routes of Glenorchy-Queenstown Road and Gorge Road, parts of the Queenstown Trail network, the Ladies Mile corridor, the western side of the Wakatipu Basin, the airport approach path and the Remarkables Ski Field Access Road (and lookouts), along with the area's transient values, play an important role. - c.
-A moderate-high to high perception of naturalness arising from the dominance of natural physical landscape elements (landform, landcover) and patterns across the PA. - d.
-The identity of the PA as a natural and dramatic landscape backdrop to Fernhill, Sunshine Bay, Queenstown, Arthurs Point, Frankton and the western side of the Whakatipu Basin. - e.
+A moderate-high to high perception of naturalness arising from the dominance of more natural landscape elements and patterns across the PA. - d.
+The identity of the PA as a natural and dramatic landscape backdrop to the urban areas of Fernhill, Sunshine Bay, Queenstown, Arthurs Point, Frankton and the western side of the work what ipu Basin. - e.
 The sense of Waipuna (Lake Johnson) as a 'hidden gem' tucked away in the hillslopes by Frankton. - f.
 A strong sense of remoteness and wildness throughout the elevated parts of Te Taumata-o-Hakitekura (Ben Lomond), along the western and north side of Te Tapanui (Queenstown Hill), the northern sides of Sugar Loaf and Pt 781 and on the slopes of Bowen Peak near Arthurs Point.